Code360In/katacoda-scenarios-32/php and mysql/step7.md

-Modify login.php to make use of parametized query to defend against SQL injection.
+Modify login.php to make use of parameterized query to defend against SQL injection.

 ```
 <h1>Login</h1>